Problems With Urethra After Childbirth?

 What to Expect After Childbirth

+Your nurses or doctors will want you to pee within 6 to 8 hours of delivery.
 If you do not manage to urinate within the designated time frame, your healthcare providers may use a catheter to drain your bladder of urine.
-They’ll be on the lookout for signs of a urinary tract infection (UTI) as this is sometimes the reason new mothers cannot pee postpartum.
+They’ll be on the lookout for signs of a urinary tract infection (UTI), as this is one of the main risks with retained urine.

 When to See a Doctor